MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-default-sharing-link.md

 - GSP150
 - MET150
 ms.assetid: 81b763af-f301-4226-8842-8d13bd07face
-description: "When a user wants to share a document or folder, they can get a link to it to send to others."
+description: "When a user wants to share a document or folder, they can get a link and send it to others."
 ---

 # Change the default link type when users get links for sharing